-As mentioned, xinetd is an enhanced inetd.
+As mentioned, xinetd is an enhanced inetd, and replaces inetd as of Red Hat 7.0.
 It has much of the same functionality, with some notable enhancements.
-One is that tcpwrappers support can be compiled in, eliminating the need for explicit references to tcpd.
+One is that tcpwrappers support be is compiled in, eliminating the need for explicit references to tcpd.
 Which means /etc/hosts.allow and /etc/hosts.deny are automatically in effect.
-Don't assume this is the case though.
-A little testing, then viewing the logs should be able to tell you whether tcpwrappers support is automatic or not.